dimasdanz/KendaliPintuAndroid/README.md

 ====================

-KeamananPintu (I can't give a cool name for my College Project T.T) is an Android Application as a controller/log viewer of an Arduiono based hardware called KeamanaPintu as well.
+KeamananPintu (I can't give a cool name for my College Project T.T) is an Android Application as a **controller/notification receiver/log viewer** of an Arduiono based hardware called KeamanaPintu as well.

 This is part of College Final Project.
 The main part is [here] (https://github.com/Dimasdanz/BiotechProject)